Riley Gardner: Early life and education

 Gardner was born in Ree Heights, South Dakota, and was the son of Hugh Gardner and Ruth Speicher Gardner.
 They were among the "town people" in the tiny farming community of Ree Heights, South Dakota.
 His father was at various times a store keeper, an insurance agent, postmaster and the co-op grain elevator manager, as well as school board president and church elder.
 His mother was the piano teacher and church organist for the community.
-In Ree Heights Riley lived very close to his uncle (Hugh's brother) Charles Whiting Gardner, a banker and South Dakota state Senator married to Mary Ruth Butler Gardner, and his cousins Chuck (later a speech writer for a United States Senator) and Barbara (later Barbara Gardner Burns).
+In Ree Heights Riley lived very close to his uncle (Hugh's brother) Charles Whiting Gardner, a banker and South Dakota state Senator married to Mary Ruth Butler Gardner, and his cousins Chuck (later a speech writer for a United States Senator) and Barbara (later Barbara Gardner Burns, a music teacher and painter).

 Riley Gardner was the second born of three children, after his sister Katherine who was four years his elder, and before his brother Wayne.
 He graduated first in his high school class (which numbered ten students total) from Ree Heights High School in Ree Heights, South Dakota.
 In 1945 he graduated summa cum laude with a bachelor's in English from Yankton College in Yankton, South Dakota.

 After college, Gardner entered the military and became a staff sergeant in the U.S. Army Medical Corps, serving from 1946 until 1948.
 It was during this military service that he was introduced to psychiatric care.
 Following the military, he earned his Ph.D. in psychology from the University of Kansas in 1952, summa cum laude, a member of Phi Beta Kappa.
 He married Ruth Janssen on August 27, 1950, in Yankton, South Dakota.